xamarin/Xamarin.Auth/docs/details/embedded-webviews-aka-browser-controls-vs-native-ui.md

 embedded-webviews-aka-browser-controls-vs-native-ui.md

+## TL;DR - Embedded WebViews vs Native UI

+*   Embedded WebViews have bigger API surface

+    Bigger API surface means more opportunities for malicious software/users, from ability to decompile application, to ability to read loaded URL, manipulate cache and cookies.

+*   Embedded WebViews have seamless UX

+    Embedded WebViews usage does not leave application and launches external system browser, meaning user stays in the application.

+*   Embedded WebViews do not require advanced programming techniques

+    Leaving application to perform authentication in external browser means the callback (return to the application) from browser must be implemented.
+The only and proper technique for that is called "Deep App Linking" (or just Deep Linking or App Linking).
+    This technique is everything, but trivial, because developer needs to register callback custom schemes and implement scheme intercepting which is platform specific.

+*   Native UI has 'reduced API surface'

+    'Reduced API surface' means that in most cases (most meaning **all** - for Android CustomTabs and iOS SFSafariWebView) developer is not able to:

+    *   retrieve URL loaded in the (system, external) browser

+    *   manipulate Cookies and Cache

+*   Native UI is based on maintained codebase of system browser

+    *   Android - Chromium/Chrome browser
+    *   iOS - Safari browser

+*   Native UI is regularly updated by system updates (browser updates)

+*   Native UI utilizes browser identity (password/account) management (built-in or as plugin)

+## Details

 In 2016-08 (2016-06-22) on Google's develoers' blog Google announced ban for OAuth implementations that use Embedded WebViews (Browser Controls on Windows platforms) for security reasons.

 https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html

 The document is available here: